JUNE AIR TEMPERATURE PEAKS AT 31.4°C

 >Total of 323.7 hours of sunshine recorded

 The first day of summer started off with sunshine, which eventually gave way to thunder and rain, taking many by surprise.
-However, this is not a completely uncommon occurrence, with meteorological records showing that five out of the past 10 summers all got off to a wet start.
+However, this is not a completely uncommon occurrence for June weather in Malta, with meteorological records showing that five out of the past 10 summers all got off to a wet start.

 June’s 11.8 mm of precipitation spilled over the climate norm by 7.8 mm, making the month considerably wetter than expected.
 However, sunshine and warm temperatures were not in short supply either.